0%

 Terminal agents (file system access):

-• Claude Code (Anthropic): The dominant terminal-native agent.
-Operates on real filesystems, has access to shell commands, and can run multi-step tasks spanning dozens of files.
+• Claude Code (Anthropic): This is my daily driver for anything terminal-native.
+It operates on real filesystems, uses shell commands, and chews through multi-step tasks across dozens of files.
+It just works.

-• Goose (Block): Open-source alternative with extensible plugin system
+• Goose (Block): A solid open-source alternative with a genuinely extensible plugin system.

 Orchestration frameworks:

-• AutoGen (Microsoft): Multi-agent conversation patterns for complex tasks
+• AutoGen (Microsoft): Focuses on multi-agent conversational patterns for those really gnarly, complex tasks.

 Specialized task agents:

-• Code review agents that analyze PRs against style guides and security rules
+• Code review agents that hammer PRs against our style guides and security rules.

-• Migration agents that systematically upgrade dependency versions across large codebases
+• Migration agents that systematically upgrade dependency versions across massive codebases without breaking everything.

 #How to Transition to an Orchestrator Role: A Practical Roadmap